Is Lunch Break Part of the 48-Hour Workweek in the Private Sector? Seeking Advice

 umakanthan53

-Whatever the type of your industrial establishment and the parent labor law applicable to your industry, you should understand that working hours normally refer to the actual hours worked by the workmen.
+Dear Karnanand, whatever the type of your industrial establishment and the parent labor law applicable to your industry, you should understand that working hours normally refer to the actual hours worked by the workmen.
 However, as you are well aware, one cannot work at a stretch continuously and would require certain breaks for physical comforts such as rest and other incidental physical needs such as taking food, answering nature's calls, etc. Therefore, working hours need to be stretched beyond the actual hours of work, including the times for such breaks, and this entire stretch of time inclusive of actual working hours and intervals or breaks for rest is called "Spread over."
 So, the time allowed for a lunch break in a day or in a week is exclusive of the daily or weekly hours of work.

 dhrao

-Please note that in any employment act, lunch break is not included in the specified working hours.
+Please note that in any employment act, the lunch break is not included in the specified working hours.
 In other words, lunchtime can be added to the daily hours or shift working.

 kknair

-The question of inclusion or exclusion of meal breaks during working hours depends on whether you are working continuously for 24 hours (8*3) or not.
-In a continuous shift arrangement, the lunch break is included in the 8-hour shift, whereas when there is no continuous shift working, the lunch hour could be excluded.
 Normally, in process industries, there is continuous working, and the lunch break is included in the shift hours.
-It is not very clear as to which category your activity falls under.
-However, the point to be noted is that even where there is a continuous shift, the shift hours shall be arranged so that the worker does not have to work continuously beyond 5 hours and gets a rest interval of half an hour before resuming work (Section 55 of Factories Act 1948).
-Therefore, in such cases, it has to be either 5 hours of work - 1/2 hour rest interval - 2 1/2 hours of work, or 4 hours of work - 1/2 hour rest interval - 3 1/2 hours of work or the reverse.
+It is not very clear which category your activity falls under.
+However, the point to be noted is that even where there is a continuous shift, the shift hours shall be arranged so that the worker does not have to work continuously beyond 5 hours and gets a rest interval of half an hour before resuming work (Section 55 of the Factories Act 1948).

 KK